 Next comes separating the glass along a conveyor belt.
 This glass part is around 95% reusable.

 The rest happens under a thermal process.
-Additionally, the thermal procedure occurs at less than 500 degrees Celsius.
+The thermal procedure occurs at less than 500 degrees Celsius.
 Small plastic components in the cells get separated easily and allow evaporation.

 Additionally, when it comes to recycling solar cells, it might seem simple to push the problem down the road.
 Since these solar panels frequently outlast their 25-year lifespan and prevent greenhouse gas emissions.